-Jane, Sue, our guide, and I went on a hike in the park with both our guide and the park ranger.
+Jane, Sue, and I went on a hike in the park with both our guide and the park ranger.
 We asked the guide if the ranger carried a gun because of animals.
 He told us that there were no dangerous animals.
-Apparently when the NP was first opened, there may have been vandals around the park.
-It is safe now but requiring the rangers help to employ people.
+Apparently when the NP was first opened, there may have been vandals around the park or perhaps people who resented it being turned into a park.
+It is safe now but requiring the rangers helps to employ people.

 The guide pointed out various trees and plants – none of which I remember.
 There were beautiful views.

-We came to a field that was full of Baboons.
-It sure was fun to walk among them.
+We walked through a field that was full of Baboons.
+It sure was fun to meander among them.
 The ranger said we could get within a meter of them but just not to touch them.
 Of course we weren’t going to touch them..

-The guide noticed that Sue, Jane, and I were moving pretty slowly because we weren’t used to the elevation so he led us on the shorter version of the hike.
+Some people hike for days through the park, camping out as they travel.
+The guide noticed that Sue, Jane, and I were moving pretty slowly because we weren’t used to the elevation so he led us on the shorter version of our hike.

 Ayu picked us up and we returned to the lodge.
 I was very happy to have enough Wi-Fi to finally work on my blog in the lobby.